 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
 The minimum population size is 19,196 (CV=0.43).
 The maximum productivity rate is 0.04, the default value for cetaceans.
-The "recovery" factor, which accounts for endangered, depleted, threatened, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.5 because this stock is of unknown status.
-PBR for the western North Atlantic white-sided dolphin is 192.
+The "recovery" factor, which accounts for endangered, depleted, threatened, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.48 because this stock is of unknown status and the CV of the mortality estimate is between 0.3 and 0.6.
+PBR for the western North Atlantic white-sided dolphin is 184.

-ANNUAL HUMAN-CAUSED MORTALITY AND SERIOUS INJURY Fishery Information USA
+ANNUAL HUMAN-CAUSED MORTALITY AND SERIOUS INJURY

+Fishery Information

-Recently, within U.S. waters, white-sided dolphins have been caught in the New England multispecies sink gillnet fisheries, pelagic drift gillnet fishery, and the North Atlantic bottom trawl fishery (Table 2).
-Estimated average annual fishery-related mortality and serious injury to the western North Atlantic white-sided dolphin stock from these U.S. fisheries during 1992-1996 was 218 dolphins per year (CV = 0.23).
+Recently, within USA waters, white-sided dolphins have been caught in the New England multispecies sink gillnet, Mid-Atlantic coastal gillnet, pelagic drift gillnet, North Atlantic bottom trawl, and Atlantic squid, mackerel, butterfish trawl fisheries (Table 2).
+Estimated average annual fishery-related mortality and serious injury to the western North Atlantic white-sided dolphin stock from these USA fisheries during 1993-1997 was 287 dolphins per year (CV = 0.47).